-- To call a patient at any UC San Diego Health hospital or check on their status, call
+To call a patient at any UC San Diego Health hospital or check on their status, call

 858-657-7000 and ask for the patient by name.